Brad Takairangi: 2015

 On 26 January, Takairangi was named in Parramatta's Auckland Nines squad.
 In round 1, he made his club debut for Parramatta against the Manly-Warringah Sea Eagles at centre, scoring a try in the 42–12 win at Parramatta Stadium.
 On 4 April, Takairangi re-signed with the Eels for a further two years.
 In round 22, against the Penrith Panthers, he suffered a season ending foot injury.
 Takairangi finished his first year with Parramatta with him playing in 17 matches and scoring 4 tries but mostly known for his combination and try assists to his wing partner Semi Radradra.

 2016

 In round 22 against Manly, Takairangi played his 100th NRL career match in Parramatta's 10–9 win at Parramatta Stadium.
-Takairangi finished the season with him playing in 17 matches and scoring four tries, 12 penalties conceded and 18 errors.
+Takairangi finished the season with him playing in 17 matches and scoring four tries and being 18th man for the NZ Kiwis.
 On 20 September 2017, Takairangi extended his contract with Parramatta until the end of the 2019 NRL season.